MidoriYakumo/learnopengl-qt3d/README.md

 ![](ss/ss-qt3d-android.png)

+notes
 ===

+Main qml file for qmlscene/binary/QmlCreator

 * app.qml: main window with line chart FPS display

 * app-cpp.qml: main window with text FPS display

 * main.qml: QuickItem as root + text FPS display

+You can lauch one sample with a keyword like:

+* qmlscene skybox app.qml
+* ./learnopengl-qt3d geometry

+**Some large assets from the website is downloaded by qmake script(*nix compatible), connection is required at the first build or after updated.
+See assets.pri for details**

+**leanopengl uses a little different lighting model from Qt3D default model, to rendering models for a better result, please slightly modify the ka, kd in mtl files**

 Examples
 ===